JuliaCon/JuliaConSubmission.jl/README.md

 is provided through the `paper.yml` file and not through the usual `\title` command.
 Respecting the process is important to avoid build errors when submitting your work.

+## Get from OverLeaf

+The paper folder can be downloaded from [OverLeaf](https://www.overleaf.com/read/dqjbrhqxjpwq).
+The build process has been tested on the platform for users who cannot build it locally.